 Cons:

-Fiberglass is water-resistant (unlike plywood which can absorb and hold water) which makes it less likely to bubble over and damage the laminate.
-While this might seem like a nice to have instead of a need to have during the spring and summer when you’re rig is covered in a foot of snow any extra water resistance is a positive thing.
-But even more important is that fiberglass has a much higher R-value than plywood.
-If you’re unfamiliar with the term, R-value measures how well a particular material insulates.
+Plywood can absorb and hold water, so the use of fiberglass is beneficial in winter when the weather can become both wet and cold.
+The fiberglass makes the RV less likely to bubble over and damage the laminate.
+While this might seem like a nice to have instead of a need to have during the spring and summer, when my rig is covered in a foot of snow, I think any extra water resistance is a positive thing!

-Even though it might not have a big impact on the winter-friendliness of this RV, I love a good fiberglass roof.
-Not only are they easier to maintain by they’re also easier and safer to walk on.
+I love a good fiberglass roof, as not only are they easier to maintain, but they’re also easier and safer to walk on.
 While I try not to make it a habit of walking around on top of my RV, I do like the option.
+I also like the thought that was put into the front cap.
+It has a wrap-around design that’s intended to provide better wind resistance, which while always a good thing, is even more important during the winter.

-The Forest River LE comes in at a length of 23.83 feet and a height of 11.25 feet.
-It has a max sleeping count of 6 but is probably best for smaller groups that are looking to head out for a longer amount of time.
-You can check out the entire spec list here.
+They also have a bit of extra insulation in the front cap which can help keep the rig warm while on the road.
+The Forest River LE comes in at a length of 23.83 feet and a height of 11.25 feet, with a max sleeping count of 6.
+It might be a bit too cozy for some with 6 individuals on board, so I think this Forest River RV is probably best for smaller groups, looking to head out for a longer amount of time.

 Pros:

-- Dual heated holding tanks
+- Heated holding tanks

 Cons:

 The Forest River Sunseeker is built on the dependable Ford chassis and I couldn’t help but include another Forest River rig on this winter-ready list.
-I’ve taken a look at the arctic package (sometimes called the 4 seasons upgrade) for this review.
+I’ve taken a look at the Arctic package (sometimes called the 4 seasons upgrade) for this review.

-4. Jayco Greyhawk Prestige Edition
+4. Best Luxury Option: Jayco Greyhawk Prestige Edition

 Pros: